Solving problems in our communities

 Globally, bees are declining at an alarming rate.
 According to Ohio State Insights, commercial beekeepers in the United States have been reporting bee colony loss rates at 30% each winter since 2006.
 The Center for Biological Diversity says, more than half of the native bee species are declining; nearly 1 in 4 is imperiled and 40% of insect pollinators are highly threatened.

-WSU Master Gardeners are in a unique position to mitigate the decline of pollinators.
+WSU Extension Master Gardeners are in a unique position to mitigate the decline of pollinators.
 As such they have increased their educational outreach efforts around pollinator importance and actions people can take to reduce loss.

-The Washington State University Master Gardener volunteers taught about the importance of pollinators and provided information for how home gardeners can impact the health of bees.
+The Washington State University Extension Master Gardener volunteers taught about the importance of pollinators and provided information for how home gardeners can impact the health of bees.
 In 2018:

 - 1,477 adults learned about the importance of pollinators.